 After determining which wastes are hazardous, each month, generators are responsible for totaling (or counting) the weight of all hazardous wastes generated in that month in order to determine if they will be regulated as a very small quantity generator (VSQG), a small quantity generator (SQG), or a large quantity generator (LQG) for that particular month.
 A generator's category may change from month to month.

-Note, however, that all hazardous wastes received from offsite at a facility subject to 40 CFR 264.75 or 265.75 must be part of the Biennial Report.
 The regulations stating the procedures to determine whether a generator is a VSQG, a SQG, or a LQG for a particular month are found in 40 CFR 262.13.